-SIZE AND LOCATION OF RETAINED LOT • The lot to be retained and rezoned to allow for the development of a residential dwelling shall be sized and located so as to: i.
-Have frontage on a public road, maintained year round, at a reasonable standard of construction; ii.
-Be the minimum size required to accommodate the dwelling and individual on-site water services and individual on-site sewage services and shall not exceed 0.4 ha (1 ac); iii.
-Satisfy MDS I requirements; iv.
-Preserve agricultural land by locating on lands with existing constraints for agriculture, wherever possible, and not create small or irregularly shaped areas for tillage and cropping; and v.
-Minimize potential impacts on existing and future agricultural uses on surrounding lots (e.g. MDS II setback requirements), including the lot to be enlarged.
-Notwithstanding ii. above, a larger minimum size for the retained lot may be considered where: i. it is supported through an Environmental Impact Study in accordance with the requirements of Section 3.2, and ii. it is solely for the protection of natural heritage features or areas, avoids development within such features and areas, and does not result in a greater loss of prime agricultural land.
-SERVICING • Individual on-site water services and/or sewage services are demonstrated to be adequate or will be made adequate to serve the proposed use and in accordance with the applicable policies contained in Section 3.2.7.2, Water Quality and Quantity, and Section 5.5 County Servicing Policy.
-OTHER APPLICABLE POLICIES • Development proposals for existing under-sized agricultural parcels shall also comply with all other applicable policies of this Plan, including: Section 3.2 Environmental Resource policies and Section 3.3 Cultural Resource Policies
+- A boundary adjustment proposal that will result in the addition of agricultural lands from the existing undersized agricultural lot to an abutting agricultural lot, provided that all of the following criteria are addressed to the satisfaction of the County: - The proposal will result in a substantial amount of tillable agricultural land being added to the agricultural lot that is to be enlarged.
+Further, the enlarged agricultural lot to be created by the boundary adjustment shall comply with the policies of Section 3.1.4.2.4 pertaining to agricultural lot additions; - ii) The lot to be retained shall be rezoned to allow for the development of a residential dwelling, and shall be sized and located so as to: - a) Have frontage on a public road, maintained year round, at a reasonable standard of construction; - b) Be the minimum size required to accommodate the dwelling and associated individual on-site water services and individual on-site sewage services and shall not exceed 0.4 ha (1 acres); - c) Satisfy MDS / requirements; - d) Preserve agricultural land by locating on lands with existing constraints for agriculture, wherever possible, and not create small or irregularly shaped areas for tillage and cropping; and, - e) Minimize potential impacts on existing and future agricultural uses on surrounding lots (e.g., MDS II setback requirements), including the lot to be enlarged; - Notwithstanding ii. above, a larger minimum size for the retained lot may be considered where: - i) It is solely for the protection and, wherever possible, enhancement of natural heritage features and areas, avoids and/or mitigates the impacts of development within such features and areas and does not result in their further fragmentation, and does not result in a greater loss of prime agricultural land; - ii) It is supported through an Environmental Impact Study, in accordance with the requirements of Section 3.2; and, - iii) Implementation of the recommendations of the Environmental Impact Study is to be achieved through the use of such measures as site specific zoning, site plan control, conservation easements, development agreements and any other implementation tools deemed necessary and/or appropriate to ensure the objective of protecting and/or enhancing natural heritage features and areas and protecting agricultural land for long term agriculture. - Individual on-site water services and individual on-site sewage services are demonstrated to be adequate or will be made adequate to serve the proposed use and be in accordance with the applicable policies contained in Section 3.2.7.2, Water Quality and Quantity, and Section 5.5, County Servicing Policy.